Professor of Pharmacology

 Calcium entry via voltage-gated calcium channels is a key event in neuronal firing, muscle contraction, gene expression, and secretion of neurotransmitters and hormones.
 Importantly, voltage-gated calcium channels are the site of action of a number of clinically relevant drugs, termed "calcium channel blockers."

-A major contribution of the Perez-Reyes laboratory has been on the molecular physiology and pharmacology of voltage-gated calcium channels, and in particular, the cloning of low voltage-activated T-type calcium channels.
+The major contribution of the Perez-Reyes laboratory has been on the molecular physiology and pharmacology of voltage-gated calcium channels, and in particular, the cloning of low voltage-activated T-type calcium channels.
 Their cloning opened many doors on their biophysics, localization, role in neuronal excitability, and pharmacology.
 This work combined a wide array of techniques such as molecular cloning, electrophysiological recordings of whole cell and single channel currents, and confocal microscopy.
 For review see: “Molecular physiology of low-voltage-activated T-type calcium channels” Physiol.
 Rev. 83:117-161, 2003, PMID: 12506128.
 Our T-channel studies continue to focus on how mutations in Cav3.2 alter its function leading to diseases such as epilepsy.
-Our most current study focused on the mechanisms by which Cav3.2 mutations found in childhood absence epilepsy patients lead to hyperexcitability ( J. Physiol.).
+Our most current study on the mechanisms by which Cav3.2 mutations found in childhood absence epilepsy patients lead to hyperexcitability (J. Physiol.
+PMID: 24277868).

 Current lab members: